thennbreak/R-Labs/Lab 3/README.md

-Binomial Distribution:
-A soft introduction to binomial distribution with examples
+Binomial Distribution: A soft introduction to binomial distribution with example

 Defintions:
   - Probability Mass Function (PMF): Probability over a discrete set of outcomes, which can be represented as a table or histogram